Zbig281/DMMod/README.md

 It works for any NPC you can talk to.
 But this is one of the recommended ones.
 The quests option doesn't work and so it's broken :)

+Many thanks to Vasily Semenov @Basil for the idea and help during the creation of DMMod